Arlette Alcock: Career

 Sandy Scofield, and Janet Panic.
 She has performed at many Aboriginal and Métis events, including the Night Hawk Aboriginal Music Festival, International Aboriginal Day and the Missing Women's March in Vancouver; and at National Aboriginal Day, Honouring Our Sisters and the Métis Rendezvouse in Kelowna.

 In 2021 Arlette released a 5 song EP of new material, produced by Janet Panic.
 The title track ′Midnight Mass Graves′reached the #15 position on the Indigenous Music Countdown.

 In 2022 Arlette released a second 5 song EP titled 'Birch Lake'.
 The single from this EP, 'Kimowan', remained within the top 40 on the Indigenous Music Countdown for 11 consecutive weeks climbing to the #10 position in December of 2023.

 Personal life

 Arlette Alcock was born in Trail, British Columbia on 8 October 1958 to Roseline Chartrand, of the Pine Creek First Nation of Manitoba and Raymond Adam Brabant, of the Little Black Bear First Nation of Saskatchewan.

 Arlette is a Métis descendant of Pine Creek Saulteaux Anishinaabe, and Irish lineage on her mother's side, together with Little Black Bear Cree and French ancestry on her father's side.

-Her parents were both Canadian residential school survivors.
+Her parents were both Canadian residential school alumni.